China March flash HSBC PMI contracts to 11-month low, fans policy easing expectations

 It expected growth to cool further to 6.8 percent in the second quarter.

-China's third-largest listed lender, Agricultural Bank of China Ltd (AgBank), late on Tuesday reported weaker-than-expected profit and a rise in bad loans as slowing economic growth hit borrowers in the manufacturing, wholesale and retail sectors in particular.
+China's third-largest listed lender, Agricultural Bank of China Ltd (AgBank) (601288.SS) (1288.HK), late on Tuesday reported weaker-than-expected profit and a rise in bad loans as slowing economic growth hit borrowers in the manufacturing, wholesale and retail sectors in particular.

 Bad loans to manufacturers rose to 3.69 percent at the end of 2014 from 2.86 percent a year earlier.
 Those to wholesalers and retailers more than doubled to 5.93 percent from 2.36 percent.